MehdiAbdellaoui/DiffusionGuidance/README.md

 In our [project report](https://github.com/MehdiAbdellaoui/DiffusionGuidance/blob/main/report/DD2412_Project_Report.pdf), we are able to produce very similar FID scores to those presented in the paper for the CIFAR-10 dataset and the EDM-G++ sampling method.
 In addition, we explore the statistical significance of those results, as well as the sensitivity of the $S_{churn}$ hyperparameter.
 Lastly, we go beyond the scope of the paper by implementing and analyzing the performance of including the Low-Rank adaptation (LoRA) method for finetuning the discriminator, which we show can improve the FID score for unconditionally generated samples from $1.83$ to $1.79$.

+The vast majority of the code in this repository is our work.
+Some inspiration was taken from the repository of the authors to clarify ambiguities in the instructions of the paper.
+In the few cases where code was reused, the distinction can be made by looking at the comments in each file.

 ## Code execution

 ### 1) Create conda environment